The LMU Tampa PA Program seeks to achieve its mission by focusing on these goals:

 Leadership- We value leadership involvement and mentoring future leaders to advance the profession.

-Prepare graduates to practice high-quality, evidence-based primary care medicine.
+Prepare graduates to provide competent, evidence-based care to diverse patient populations.

 Graduates of the LMU Tampa PA program will be able to: